ITU-BDSA2025-GROUP4/Chirp/README.md

 `bash: dotnet run`

-or run the directory as an argument
+or run the subdirectory as an argument from the main directory

 `bash: dotnet run --project src/Chirp.Web/`

-If done correctly, this will open a localhost port at port `localhost:5273` .
-Copy the localhost printed to you in the console, and paste it in your browser of choise.
+If done correctly, this will open a localhost at port `localhost:5273` .
+Copy the localhost and paste it in your browser of choice.

 ## USAGE

 Having launched Chirp! you should now be able to navigate the UI from your browser.
+You will first be met with the `Public Timeline`.
+Here you can either `register` as a new user, or `login` with an existing profile.

 ## AUTHORS AND CONTRIBUTORS